Dalbee/bioprocess-insights-platform/README.md

 One of the primary challenges was managing two distinct environments (Python/FastAPI and Node/Vite) within a single repository.
 - **Solution:** Implemented a structured directory approach, isolating the `venv` within the `/backend` and `node_modules` within the `/frontend`.
 This ensures that dependency conflicts are non-existent and the root directory remains clean.

-### 2. Relative Path Resolution
+### 2. Containerized Path Resolution (Docker Parity):
-Since the backend service runs from within the `/backend` folder but needs to access data in the root-level `/data` folder, standard file paths would often break.
-- **Solution:** Used Python's `os.path.abspath(__file__)` to create a dynamic `BASE_DIR`.
-This allows the application to resolve the CSV path correctly regardless of whether the script is launched from the root or the subfolder / (regardless of the environment).
+To ensure the Python engine works identically in local venv and a Docker container, I implemented a robust path resolution logic using `os.path.abspath(__file__)`.
+This allows the engine to locate the `bioreactor-yields.csv` within its own service directory, satisfying the **Twelve-Factor App** principle of a self-contained service and solving the common "Docker Build Context" isolation issue.

 ### 3. Real-Time Data Simulation
 To mimic a live Biostat® controller without having a physical bioreactor connected, I implemented a global index tracker in FastAPI.